 Hotter air increases ocean evaporation.
 A warmer atmosphere also can hold more water, which can intensify weather events.

 Heatwaves are stronger.
 Storm surges rise higher.
 Blizzards bring more snowfall.
-The number of natural disasters has doubled in the past few decades – 90 percent of them are weather related.
+The number of natural disasters has more than tripled since 1970 – 90 percent of them are weather related.

 These intensified episodes can cause greater destruction to property and loss of life.

 Such changing conditions have consequences.
 Coral reefs are dying.
 Forests are crumbling.
 Arctic animals, such as polar bears, are losing the sea ice they call home.